beatriceallamand/Econ-281/Class_Project_1st_Submission.md

 Used in Nakamura & Steinsson (2014) for fiscal stimulus.
 Exclusion restriction: Federal money boosts employment, which boosts consumption — not consumption directly.

+📦 What is RIMS II?
+RIMS II provides Input-Output (I-O) multipliers at the county or multi-county level.
+These multipliers are based on the national I-O structure but adjusted to reflect the industrial composition of a specific region.

+🔧 What does it do?
+It lets you estimate how economic activity in one industry spills over into others within a region.
+This helps answer questions like:

+How much of industry output is consumed locally vs exported to other regions?
+What is the total economic impact (direct + indirect + induced) of a shock (like a plant opening)?
+How interdependent are local industries?

 ## Data
 I can see how differently consumption per state and employment per state have changed over the years